Sharp Structure-Agnostic Lower Bounds for General Linear Functional Estimation

 \subsection{Problem set-up and main assumptions}

-Our goal is to understand the best possible (minimax) accuracy for estimating a semiparametric functional $\chi(P_0)$ when the data-generating distribution $P_0$ is only partially identified through \emph{first-stage nuisance estimates}.
-In this section we formalize the \emph{structure-agnostic} framework: we specify (i) the risk criterion, (ii) the uncertainty set of distributions compatible with given nuisance-error tolerances, and (iii) the regularity conditions under which our lower-bound constructions operate.
+Our goal is to understand the best possible (minimax) accuracy for estimating a semiparametric functional \eqref{eq:parameter-of-interest} when the underlying data-generating mechanisms are only partially identified through first-stage nuisance estimates.
+As in the ATE analysis, we work in a deliberately \emph{structure-agnostic} fashion: we treat the first-stage learners as black boxes, and we quantify their quality only through $L^2$-type error tolerances.

+In this section we formalize the general lower bound framework by specifying (i) the risk criterion and the data-generating experiment, (ii) the uncertainty set of distribution pairs compatible with given nuisance-error tolerances, and (iii) the regularity and curvature conditions under which our lower-bound constructions operate.